Wilson River Late Season Steelhead Fishing With Anglerwest TV.

-The Wilsons has long been a fishing destination admired by angles from around the world.
-Primarily known for larger than life chinook salmon, the Wilson is an excellent steelhead fishery as well.
+The Wilson has long been a fishing destination admired by anglers from around the world.
+The salmon and steelhead runs are also healthy enough to provide a sustainable living for several Wilson River Fishing Guides.
+The Wilson is primarily known for larger than life chinook salmon fishing but is an excellent steelhead fishing destination as well.

 Spring Chinook and Summer Steelhead.

-Spring chinook run from April to June and in June summer run steelhead enter the river.
+Your find the vast majority of Oregon salmon fishing guides targeting these Spring Chinook from April to June and in June summer run steelhead enter the river.

 Many rivers have one or the other, but the Wilson has some of the largest of both.
 What this means for fishermen, is the opportunity to take fish home for the grill, but also receive the catch and release benefits of the thousands of native steelhead that return at the same time.

 by the end of December, winter run steelhead enter the river and the fishing remains good all the way till April with limits of hatchery fish being commonplace.
 Another major attraction is the size of these winter run fish, with steelhead weight anywhere from 5 lbs. to 20 lbs. and 10 pounders being the average.